 What Is Aspartic Acid & What Foods Can I Find It In?

-Aspartic acids are acidic amino acids.
+Aspartic acid is an acidic amino acid.
 It gives it a negative charge.

 Negatively charged amino acids play several important roles in proteins.